 - Role has no default permissions and the name of the role reflects access to company, contract, and project data.

 - For example, a Power User role is created and assigned Full permissions to all the Company, Contract, and Project groups, as well as full access to any restricted additional forms and document types.
-No security is applied to this user role with respect to data and stored documents; however, the user does not have any administrative capabilities or access to the program features that can be restricted: Reporting, Advanced Reporting, Scheduled Reporting, Analytics, Scorecard Viewing, Direct Editing, Requestor for contract requests, and being an Approver for contract requests.
+Although this user role has full access to data and uploaded documents, it does not carry any administrative capabilities or access to the program features that can be restricted: Reporting, Advanced Reporting, Scheduled Reporting, BI Toolbox, Email Distribution Lists, Scorecard Viewing, Open in Word (Direct Editing), Bulk Data Upload Tool, Requestor for contract requests, and being an Approver for contract requests.

-Role Administrators can perform the following tasks associated with user roles:
+A Role Admin can perform the following tasks: